Dow Industrials Surge on Strong Earnings from Caterpillar, 3M

 Continue Reading Below

-The Dow Jones Industrial Average surged Tuesday, putting the blue-chip index on track for its best day since September.

-Better-than-expected earnings results from Caterpillar and 3M, among others, helped support major indexes after stocks had fallen a day earlier.
+Better-than-expected earnings results from Caterpillar and 3M, among others, helped support major indexes after stocks had fallen Monday.
 Strong results from U.S. companies, as well as solid economic growth around the world, have underpinned stock markets and helped push them to record highs over the past year.

-About 24% of the companies in the S&P 500 have reported results for the third quarter so far, with this week slated to be one the busiest, according to FactSet.
+Roughly a quarter of the companies in the S&P 500 have reported so far this earnings season as of Tuesday's close, with this week slated to be one the busiest, according to FactSet.
 By the end of Friday, more than half of the major index's companies will have reported results for the most recent quarter, FactSet says.

+"We continue to see a strong improvement in earnings," said Celia Dallas, chief investment strategist at Cambridge Associates.
+While valuations are still a concern, Ms. Dallas cautioned that investors shouldn't limit their exposure to U.S. stocks too much yet.
+"U.S. equities tend to be more defensive when you get into periods of stress," relative to stocks elsewhere in the world, she said.

 Continue Reading Below